AndrewdAzotus/adPython/README.md

 # additions to Python
-A selecction of useful functions Written in Python, that started with my own take on processing sys.argv
+A selection of useful functions Written in Python, that started with my own take on processing sys.argv

 Filename:            included functions:
 adCmdOpts.py       - ProcessParms()